 Aronia produces loose clusters of 10 to 15 berries at the ends of shoots.
 Individual berries are firm and about one-quarter inch in diameter.
-The fruit ripen in September and have a long harvest window of four to six weeks (Hardin 1973).
+The fruit ripen from late August through mid-September.
+The fruit tend to hang well on the plant, allowing for a broad harvest window of four to six weeks (Hardin 1973).
 Although the fruit is often referred to as a berry, the plant is closely related to the apple and the fruit is a pome, not a berry.
-Unlike apples, aronia is self-fruitful and does not require a pollinator for fertilization and fruit set; therefore, only one cultivar is required for fruit production.
+Unlike apples, however, aronia is self-fruitful and does not require a pollinator for fertilization and fruit set.
+Therefore, only one cultivar is required for fruit production.

 Commercial Aronia Production

 Aronia has been grown as a commercial berry crop in most Eastern European countries since the 1950s.
 Large-scale commercial cultivation of aronia started in the Soviet Union in the late 1940s as a means for producing their own source of vitamin C and reached 43,984 acres in 1984 (Kask 1987).
 According to the Polish Ministry of Agriculture and Rural Development in Warsaw, there were 11,119 acres in Poland in 2004.
 One year later the number had grown to 12,355 acres.
 One Polish company alone sold 40,000 tons of aronia juice (Kampuse and Kampuss 2006).
 In Europe, new business startups that use aronia berries as an ingredient have increased from just two launches in 1997 to 108 in 2007 (McNally 2008).